OG-Hunter/seditiontracker.github.io-/docs/_suspects/daniel-warmus.md

 perpwalk:
 quote:
 title: Daniel Warmus charged on May 17, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on May 0, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true